alexle/alexle.github.com/posts/2017-running.markdown

 <div class="separator"></div>
 </p>

 It was the first time I received a monetary award for a race.
 This experience also gave me huge respect for shorter distances.
 People ooh and ahh at big distance races.
-But I'd take a **fast 5k over a decent marathon any day**.
+But I'd take a **fast 5k over a marathon finish any day**.

 ## November: Pumpkin Pie 5k ##